Bloating

 - Stop eating 3 hours before bed.
 The single biggest fix for morning and next-day bloat.

 - Walk for 10 to 15 minutes after meals.
-Helps gastric emptying and reduces post-meal distension.
+A randomised trial found this reduces post-meal bloating, belching and flatulence.

 - Drink water with meals, not after.
 Helps moisten fibre and reduces hard stools later.